-The impact of the COVID-19 pandemic and measures enacted by governmental authorities to curb its spread have negatively impacted, and may continue to negatively impact, our business in a number of ways, including affecting our tenants' ability or willingness to pay rents and reducing demand for housing in the New York metropolitan area; for example, the Tribeca House property has experienced declines in leased occupancy and residential rental rate as a result of the pandemic, and certain of our commercial tenants have requested and received partial rent deferrals during the pandemic.
+The impact of the COVID-19 pandemic and measures enacted by governmental authorities to curb its spread have negatively impacted, and may continue to negatively impact, our business in a number of ways, including affecting our tenants' ability or willingness to pay rents and reducing demand for housing in the New York metropolitan area; for example, in 2021, the Flatbush Gardens property has experienced a decline in leased occupancy, certain programs intended to provide rent relief have extended tenant eviction protections for nonpayment, New York tenant courts have limited their availability in 2020 and 2021 and certain of our commercial tenants requested and received partial rent deferrals in 2020 through 2021, during the pandemic.
 In some cases, we may restructure rent and other obligations under our leases with our tenants on terms that are less favorable to us than those currently in place.
 In the event of resident nonpayment, default or bankruptcy, we may incur costs in protecting our investment and re-leasing our property.
 Additionally, local and national authorities may enact, expand or extend certain measures, including moratoriums on or suspensions of eviction proceedings, imposing restrictions on our ability to enforce tenants' contractual rental obligations.
 In addition, if governmental restrictions restricting our employees' and other brokers' ability to meet with existing and potential residents are re-imposed, such restrictions may disrupt our ability to lease apartments which could adversely impact our rental rate and occupancy levels.

-The COVID-19 pandemic has caused, and is likely to continue to cause, severe economic, market and other disruptions worldwide.
+The COVID-19 pandemic has caused, and may continue to cause, severe economic, market and other disruptions worldwide.
 We cannot assure you conditions will not continue to deteriorate as a result of the COVID-19 pandemic.
 Additionally, the United States, state and local governments may reinstitute lockdowns to control the further spread of the virus.
 In addition, the continued deterioration of global economic conditions as a result of the COVID-19 pandemic may ultimately result in a further decrease in occupancy levels and rental rates across our portfolio as residents and commercial tenants reduce their spending and replacement tenants become harder to find.

 The full extent of the COVID-19 pandemic's effect on our business, financial condition, liquidity and results of operations will depend on future developments, including the duration, spread and intensity of the outbreak and the measures intended to curb its spread, all of which are uncertain and difficult to predict.
-As a result of the rapid development and fluidity with which the situation continues to develop, we are unable to estimate the effect of these factors on our business, but if such events lead to a continued significant or prolonged impact on capital or credit markets or economic growth, then our business, financial condition, liquidity and results of operations could be adversely affected.
+We are unable to estimate the effect of these factors on our business, but if such events lead to a continued significant or prolonged impact on capital or credit markets or economic growth, then our business, financial condition, liquidity and results of operations could be adversely affected.